-The electric heater has a built-in thermostat which can be set to the desired temperature and it will keep that temperature until turned off.
+The electric heater has a built-in thermostat that can be set to the desired temperature and it will keep that temperature until turned off.
 The water temperature when using a wood-burning heater should be regulated by measuring it with a thermometer and pouring in cold water if needed.

-- What is the best firewood for my wood burning heater?
+- What is the best firewood for my wood-burning heater?

-Dry, dense, calorie-rich wood, such as alder, oak, maple.
+Dry, dense, calorie-rich wood, such as alder, oak, and maple.
 You can also use biomass (fuel briquettes).
 Coal is strictly prohibited, as it can damage the heater.